affandyfandy/java-chandra/Week_05/Lecture_9/assignment1/Assignment1.md

     - @PostMapping("/showFormForUpdate")
       - Purpose: Handles POST requests to /employees/showFormForUpdate.
       - Parameters:
-        - @RequestParam("employeeId") int id: Retrieves the employeeId from the request parameters.
+        - @RequestParam("employeeId") String id: Retrieves the employeeId from the request parameters.
         - Model theModel: Model to pass data to the view.
       - Process:
         - Retrieves the employee with the given id from the employeeService.